marcusmerc27/checksum/README.md

 ```
 $ script checksum.typescript                 # Start and record a session, with the session recorded in the checksum.typescript file
-$ cat 156.txt | java checksum                # Run your checksum program
+$ java checksum < 156.txt                    # Run your checksum program
 $ pushd ~steve/comp122/checksum              # Temporarily change the working directory to utilize his version
-$ time ( cat 156.txt | java checksum )       # Time the execution of the professor's Java version
+$ time java checksum < 156.txt               # Time the execution of the professor's Java version
-$ time ( cat 156.txt | ./checksum )          # Time the execution of the professor's C version
+$ time ./checksum < 156.txt                  # Time the execution of the professor's C version
 $ popd                                       # Change the workind directory back
-$ time ( cat 156.txt | java checksum )       # Time the execution of your Java version
+$ time java checksum < 156.txt               # Time the execution of your Java version
 $ exit                                       # Exit the script program
 ```